tfdsoft/famidash/MUSIC/README.txt

 .dnm modules are imported into FamiStudio after they're done, so please do not use unsupported by FS effects (full list at https://famistudio.org/doc/import/#famitracker-text-or-binary)

+Paths are given to relative to the MUSIC folder, unless it begins with a /, then it's the root famidash directory

 How to compile the music:
 If you worked in Deeznuts-FT:
-    1. Copy the song into music.dnm
+	1. Copy the song into MODULES/music_master.dnm
-    2. While still in Dn-FT, export music.dnm as .txt into the INTERMEDIATES folder
+	2. While still in Dn-FT, export MODULES/music_master.dnm as .txt into the INTERMEDIATES folder
 	3. Run the adjust_txt_header.py script (run it from the main folder)
-    4. Import *only the song and instruments you have modified* into FamiStudio 4.2.0.
+	4. Import ONLY THE SONGS AND INSTRUMENTS YOU HAVE ADDED/MODIFIED into FamiStudio 4.2.1.
 	5. Hand-correct things that FS gave warnings about.

-After this, the same steps apply for everything:
+After this, the same precautions and actions follow, no matter where you worked before:
-    1. Export all the songs into EXPORTS/music.s in CA65 mode and with the songlist .inc file enabled, note the settings it tells you to turn on
-    2. Export all the sfx into EXPORTS/sfx.s in CA65 mode and with the sfxlist .inc file enabled
-    3. Run parse_inc_files.py
-    4. Compile and test the rest of the game.
-If it crashes, check if all the settings FS gave you at step 1 are enabled.
-If they are but the game still crashes, report the situation to @alexmush on the Discord server and you'll probably get a reply within 48 hours.
+	1. Ensure that all added songs:
+		- are in MODULES/music_master.fms
+		- are in one of the following folders:
+			- "Official music used in the game"
+			- "Custom music used in the game"
+	2. If you have added / modified any DPCM samples, ensure that:
+		- they are properly distributed between banks
+			- this can be done by right-clicking on a DPCM sample and choosing the "Auto-Assign Banks..." option with an 8KB bank size
+		- every sample used in the tracks in the game is in the "dpcm" song (that's the DPCM aligner)
+	3. Save the MODULES/music_master.fms module
+	4. Run the following command to test the music exports, substituting the argument with the actual path to FamiStudio.dll on your machine:
+		"python3 export.py <path/to/FamiStudio.dll> -t"
+		[ TODO: add check for if it is already in the PATH env var ]
+	5. Check the output of it, make sure it didn't error out midway through and gave you the following message:
+		"==== Everything seems to have gone alright, you can run it for real now."
+	6. If it didn't error out and it completed successfully, run the following command to do it for real:
+		"python3 export.py <path/to/FamiStudio.dll>"
+	7. Don't close the terminal yet!
+You've now got a few things to adjust:
+	8. Copy the line after "==== Bank lengths table:" and paste it into /LIB/asm/nesdash.s after the line "music_counts:"
+		[ TODO: automate this ]
+	9. Ensure that the /LIB/asm/famistudio_ca65.s file has the settings set as the export output dictates
+	10. Run parse_fs_files.py to generate the include files [ TODO: merge script into export.py ]
+	11. Remove the references to the "dpcm" song from the header of each music_X.s file [ TODO: automate this ]
+	12. Adjust the music names before the bgmtest function in /SAUCE/gamestates/state_lvldone.h [ Not automnatable as it is changing the names ]
+	13. Adjust the xbgm_lookup_table2 table in /SAUCE/gamestates/state_lvldone.h AND the contents of the "plst" chunk in NSF/metadata.s
+		[ TODO: automate and unify this ]
+	14. Test the game.
+	15. If anything odd went on in any of these steps, ping @alexmush and they'll probably respond within 48 hours (response times will vary)